 UMass Blame Game is over

-Budget talks have closed — with lawmakers, not including the $10 million requested by UMass President Marty Meehan, nor the mandate that UMass should freeze its tuition.
-While no one won this blame game, the real losers once again are the students, whose tuition will likely increase.
+Budget talks have closed-- with lawmakers, not including the $10 million requested by UMass President Marty Meehan, nor the mandate that UMass should freeze its tuition.
+While nobody won this blame game, the real losers once again are the students, whose tuition will likely increase.

 Now that the budget is finalized, the University of Massachusetts trustees are set to meet on Friday, August 2nd to set tuition rates for 2019-2020 academic year.
 President Meehan indicated last Thursday that it "looks like" tuition will go up by about 2.5 percent.
 If so, this will be the 5th consecutive year of tuition hikes at UMass, culminating to a 22% increase!